 To read more about The Gathering Place in the news, we recommend that you click on the articles linked at the bottom of this post.
 Also, we invite you to join the San Antonio Charter Moms discussion group on Facebook and ask questions; the group includes current TGP families who can comment with answers based on their own experiences.

 The Gathering Place in San Antonio

-The Gathering Place currently serves students in grades K–3, with plans to add 4th grade in 2022–23.
+The Gathering Place currently serves students in grades K–4, with plans to add 5th grade in 2023–24.
 They will continue to expand each year until they are serving grades K–12.

 Download the free San Antonio Charter Schools app for an interactive map that includes The Gathering Place and many more.
 You can also find campus information about TGP (and many other schools of choice) in our Guide to Charter Schools in San Antonio.

 Families can apply online to enroll their children at The Gathering Place.
-Open enrollment for 2021–22 is ongoing.
-For the coming school year, The Gathering Place is accepting applications for grades K–4.
+Open enrollment for 2023–24 continues through March 3, 2023.
+For the coming school year, The Gathering Place is accepting applications for grades K–5.